Strengthen your immune system

 Keep hydrated – If you are dehydrated, toxins are more likely to accumulate in your body which can increase the overgrowth of unhealthy microbes and weaken your immune system.
 Herbal teas are a great way to keep hydrated during winter, squeeze some lemon juice for an added immune boost.

 Broth – Your mum was right !!
 I’m sure you have heard of the healing benefits of chicken broth as a traditional remedy for colds and flu.
 Chicken broth is packed with immune boosting minerals and amino acids that have been shown to boost immunity, plus its easily absorbed by the body.
-View recipe
+Health benefits of bone broth and recipe

 Reduce stress – Emotional stressors stimulate the secretion of adrenal hormones, which suppress immune function.
 Find ways to reduce stress in your day-to-day life.
 Enjoy a walk in the park, run a hot bath, read a book or catch up with a good friend.